 sudo apt update

-4. Install Chrome browser
+4. Installing Chrome browser on Debian 11

 sudo apt install google-chrome-stable